JoseVte/template-api-rest-java-playframework/README.md

 -----

-Welcome to a API REST with Play Framework in JAVA
+Welcome to a API REST with Play Framework in JAVA.

-For test the API you can use the file extracted from PostMan or use these URIs in your Rest Client
+For test the API you can use the file extracted from PostMan or use these URIs in your Rest Client.

+All routes have the port  80.
+This can be changed in `application.conf` file.

 | Method | URI | Data | HTTP Code | Response (in JSON) |